-- Tap three vertical dots at the top.
+- Tap the three vertical dots at the top.

-- On the menu, tap the Settings option.
+- In the menu, tap the Settings option.

-- In the Google Drive settings section, you can see the following options:
+- In the Google Drive settings section, you will see the following options:

-- Back up to Google Drive – here, you can choose the backup frequency (available options: Daily, Weekly, and Monthly) or pick Never to disable this feature or select Only when I tap “Back up” option if you want to back up chats and media to Google Drive only when you press the Back Up button in the Last Backup section.
+- Back up to Google Drive – here you can choose the available backup frequency options: Daily, Weekly, and Monthly, or choose Never to disable this feature, or select Only when I tap “Back up” option if you want to back up chats and media to Google Drive only when you press the Back Up button in the Last Backup section.

-- Google Account – choose the Google account in which you want to store the backup.
+- Google Account – Select the Google Account where you want to save the backup.

-- Back up over – this one lets you choose the internet connection to take back up.
+- Back up over – here you can select the Internet connection you want to take back up.

-- Include videos – turning this on will back up videos to Google Drive.
+- Include videos – if you turn this on, videos are backed up to Google Drive.

 How to Delete WhatsApp Backup from Google Drive

-Sign into your Google Drive account.
-Hit “Backups” in the left sidebar.
-Select the backup you wish to delete.
+Log in to your Google Drive account.
+Click “Backups” on the left sidebar.
+Select the backup you want to delete.

-Hit the “Trash can” icon at the top right.
-In the pop-up, click on the “Delete” button.
+Click on the “Trash can” icon at the top right and click the “Delete” button in the pop-up.

 Open the Google Drive app.
-Tap three vertical lines at the top left.
-Hit “Backups.”
-Now, you can see your WhatsApp backup(s).
+Tap the three vertical lines at the top left.
+Click “Backups.”
+You can now view your WhatsApp backup(s).

-Tap three vertical dots beside the one you want to remove.
+Tap the three vertical dots next to the one you want to remove.
 Tap the “Delete backup” option.
-In the pop-up, tap “Delete.”
+Hit “Delete” in the popup.

-“Email chat” feature lets you email WhatsApp chat of a contact or group to yourself or others.
-Let’s see this one in detail.
+The “Email Chat” feature allows you to send the WhatsApp chat of a contact or group to yourself or others.

 Open WhatsApp.
-Tap contact or group chat you want to email.
+Tap the contact or group chat you want to email.

 Tap the three vertical dots at the top.

-Tap “More.”
-Hit the “Export chat” option which you can find above “Add shortcut.”
+Tap “More” and press the “Export chat” option which you will find above “Add shortcut.”

-Now, you may see a pop-up with these two options.
+You can now see a popup with these two options.

-- Without Media – If you choose this option, the email will contain the chat history (which can have up to 40,000 messages in this case) only.
+- Without Media – If you select this option, the email will contain the chat history, which in this case can only contain up to 40,000 messages.

-- Include Media – If you choose this option, the email will contain both the chat history (which can have up to 10,000 latest messages in this case) and the media attachments.
+- Include Media – If you select this option, the email will contain both the chat history, which in this case can contain up to 10,000 latest messages, and the media attachments.

-Choose the email app; I’m choosing the Gmail app.
+Select the email app; I choose the Gmail app.

-Now, you should be on the “Compose” screen.
-Type the email address of the recipient in the “To” field and hit the “Send” icon.
+You should now be on the “Compose” screen.
+Enter the recipient’s e-mail address in the “To” field and click on the “Send” icon.

-Note: Remember, the email will contain the chat history in the text file format (.txt), and the attachments are in the same file format as they were received.
+Note: Note that the email contains the chat history in text file format (.txt), and the attachments are in the same file format as they were received.

-Launch WhatsApp.
-Tap “Chats” at the bottom if you’re not in it already.
+Start WhatsApp.
+Tap “Chats” at the bottom if you’re not there yet.

-Hit the chat you prefer and then hit the name at the top.
+Click on the chat you prefer and then on the name at the top.

 Tap the “Export Chat” option at the bottom.
-Now, you can see two options: Attach Media and Without Media.
+You will now see two options: Attach Media and Without Media.

 Choose the one you prefer.
-I’m choosing the former.
+I choose the first one.

-Choose the email app; I’m choosing Gmail here.
+Select the email app; I choose Gmail here.

-Now you should be on the compose screen.
-In the “To” field, type the email address and then tap “Send” icon.
+You should now be on the compose screen.
+In the “To” field, enter the e-mail address and then tap the “Send” icon.

-Note: Keep in mind that the email will contain a ZIP file.
-Within it, the chat history is in the text file format and the attachments are in the same file format as they were received.
+Note: Note that this e-mail will contain a ZIP file containing the chat history in text file format and the attachments in the same file format as they were received.